What can guinea pigs eat?

-Vegetables and fruits: Fresh vegetables can be offered once a day and should be equivalent to about one cup total per guinea pig per dayLeafy greens like romaine lettuce, red and green leaf lettuces, mustard or turnip greens, cabbage, kale, cilantro and parsley should comprise the bulk of your pig’s fresh produce.
+Fresh vegetables can be offered once a day and should be equivalent to 1/2 to one cup total per guinea pig per day.
+Leafy greens like romaine lettuce, red and green leaf lettuces, mustard or turnip greens, cabbage, kale, cilantro and parsley should comprise the bulk of your pig’s fresh produce.
 It’s best to provide variety by feeding different greens each day.
 Vegetables like red or green pepper and broccoli have high levels of vitamin C in them and are great daily options.
-Add carrots, zucchini and sweet potato once or twice a week.
+Add carrots, zucchini, tomato or sweet potato once or twice a week.

 Time for treats

 Commercial treats are unnecessary and a waste of money.
 Your pig will be perfectly happy with high quality pellets and hay and treats of fruits and vegetables.
 For a special snack, try mixing some rolled oats into your guinea pig’s pellets or stuff a small cardboard tube with fresh hay.
 Often guinea pigs “wheet” for their favorite food, and will take their favorite fruit out of your hand.

 Multivitamins and mineral wheels